kijin/mysquirrel/README.md

 Reference Guide
 ===============

-Any error condition reported by the server will result in a `MySquirrelException` being thrown.
+Any error condition reported by the server will result in a `MySquirrelException` (or one of its subclasses) being thrown.

 ### MySquirrel class